Niia: Career

 While living in New York, Niia met singer, songwriter and producer Wyclef Jean.
 After working with Wyclef and producer Jerry Wonda, Niia was a featured artist on 2007 single, "Sweetest Girl (Dollar Bill)", which also featured Lil' Wayne and Akon.
 The song peaked at number twelve on the U.S. Billboard Hot 100 after fifteen weeks on the chart and was RIAA certified Platinum.

 Niia has toured around the world and performed on programs such as VH1 Soul Stage, the Late Show with David Letterman, Jimmy Kimmel Live!, The Late Late Show with Craig Ferguson, the BET Awards and MTV New Year's Eve in Times Square.

 In 2011, Niia began performing The Best of 007 in New York.
 Backed by a 14-piece orchestra, Niia paid homage to the soundtrack of James Bond films including classics "Goldfinger", "Thunderball", and "The Spy Who Loved Me".
 She has also released covers of the classic track Mad World by Tears for Fears, Jai Paul's viral hit BTSTU, and Cher's Bang Bang (My Baby Shot Me Down).

-In February 2013, Niia self-released her single "Made For You" and premiered the video, directed by famed American History X director Tony Kaye, on The Fader.
+In February 2013, Niia self-released her single "Made For You" and premiered the video, directed by American History X director Tony Kaye, on The Fader.
 In October 2013, Bertino was the presenter of a TED Talk titled Beauty Overcomes Fear at the annual TEDxOrangeCoast event.
-She has also performed for the likes of Google.

 She teamed up with Robin Hannibal on music in preparation for her debut EP Generation Blue, released on October 28, 2014.
 In 2015, Bertino, alongside Josef Salvat, was featured on Tourist's single "Holding On".

 In June 2016, she released a new single "Bored To Death" which was premiered by Zane Lowe on his Beats 1 radio show.

+Niia's second album, II: La Bella Vita, was released in 2020.
+Matt Moen, writing for Paper, reported, "Feelings of anger, betrayal, resentment and doubt pop up as common themes across the album as Niia funnels heartbreak into her jazzy vocals."

+If I Should Die, an EP released in 2021, featured the single "Not Up for Discussion."
+The track was an "anti-anthem, declaring that however one wants to use their time is fine by her," as reported by American Songwriter.

+The label OFFAIR released Niia's Mouthful of Salt in 2022.

+Niia's fourth album, Bobby Deerfield, was released in 2023.
+Lauren Hicks, writing for Atwood Magazine, compared the album's first single, "Alfa Romeo," to "Interstellar Overdrive" by Pink Floyd.

+Her fifth album, V, appeared on the jazz label Candid Records in 2025.
+The cover art featured Niia strapped to a heretic's fork.

+Niia co-hosts a podcast about The Sopranos.